grafana/agent/docs/configuration-reference.md

     [ sending_queue: <otlpexporter.sending_queue> ]
     [ retry_on_failure: <otlpexporter.retry_on_failure> ]

-# Receiver configurations are mapped directly into the OpenTelmetry receivers block.
+# Receiver configurations are mapped directly into the OpenTelemetry receivers block.
 #   At least one receiver is required.
 Supported receivers: otlp, jaeger, kafka, opencensus and zipkin.
 #   Documentation for each receiver can be found at https://github.com/open-telemetry/opentelemetry-collector/blob/7d7ae2eb34b5d387627875c498d7f43619f37ee3/receiver/README.md
 receivers: